Chula Vista police serve another search warrant at Maya Millete's home exactly 4 months after she went missing

 The Chula Vista Police Department served a search warrant at the home of Larry and Maya Millete Friday, exactly four months after Maya disappeared from the residence without a trace, a CVPD spokesperson said.

-A large team of officers with what appears to be cadaver dogs went into the home Friday afternoon, according to Maya's family attorney Billy Little.
+A large team of CVPD officers and Border Patrol agents with cadaver dogs went into the home Friday afternoon, according to Maya's family attorney Billy Little.

-A neighbor who wished to remain anonymous said that about 12 police cars and a van showed up around 5 p.m.
+A neighbor who wished to remain anonymous said that about 12 police cars and a lab van showed up around 5 p.m.
 PT and were still at the Milletes' house as of 6:45 p.m.

-Police originally served a search warrant at the Milletes' home on Jan.
+Police searched the house on Jan.
+10 and 11 after Maya went missing, and served an extensive search warrant at the Milletes' home on Jan.
 23. Chula Vista police said this week that they've executed 23 warrants total.

 MISSING CALIFORNIA MOTHER'S FAMILY HOLDS RALLY AT CHULA VISTA POLICE HEADQUARTERS